GabeScott/standard-works-vault/General Conference/1988 October - To the Bishops of the Church.md

 God bless the bishops of The Church of Jesus Christ of Latter-day Saints.
 You may on occasion be inclined to complain about the burdens of your office.
 But you also know the joys of your service.
 Heavy as the load may be, you know this is the sweetest, the most rewarding, the most important thing you have ever done.
 You know that yours is the power to shape young lives, yours the right to recommend for missions, yours the authority to open the doors of the temple to your people, yours the calling to feed the hungry and clothe the naked and minister to those in distress, yours the obligation to teach and lead and inspire, yours the mandate to judge with equity and truth and mete out with love and understanding, with charity and faith.

 I thank the Lord for you.
 I thank the Lord for good bishops in this Church throughout the world.
 I pray for you, all eleven thousand of you.
 I plead with you to be strong.
 I plead with you to be true.
 I plead with you to be uncompromising in your own lives and in the goals you set for others.
-Though your days be long and wearisome, may your rest be sweet and in your hearts may you know that peace which comes alone from God to those who serve Him through service to His children.
+Though your days be long and wearisome, may your rest be sweet, and in your hearts may you know that peace which comes alone from God to those who serve Him through service to His children.

 I again look back to the bishop of my boyhood.
 He was there when I was given a name and a blessing by my good father.
 He it was who interviewed me and found me worthy of baptism into the Lord’s church.
 He it was who interviewed me and found me worthy to be ordained a deacon.
 He called me to my first Church responsibility as a member of the presidency of the deacons quorum.
 He it was who presided over the quorum of priests to which I once belonged.
 He it was who recommended me to the stake president as worthy to receive the Melchizedek Priesthood.
 He it was who recommended me to the President of the Church as one worthy to serve as a missionary.
 He it was who welcomed me home and who subsequently signed my recommend as one worthy to be married in the house of the Lord.